-Serious Tissues are manufactured just outside Manchester.
+Serious Tissues are manufactured in the Midlands.
 By producing in the UK we’re also able to reduce the carbon footprint of our toilet paper.
 Our loo roll is made from 100% recycled paper and without any unnecessary chemicals (dyes, perfumes, etc.)

 Serious Tissues are made from 100% recycled paper - no trees are harmed in the making of this product.
 We use recycled paper - from newspapers, cereal boxes, etc. - instead of bamboo because the carbon footprint is smaller and we don’t have to ship the bamboo from China.
 We’re produced in the UK.

 We strongly believe that trees should not be a one-time use product, by making Serious Tissues from recycled post-consumer use paper we ensure that the trees that have been cut down have a more valuable use that just being used once.
 This helps reduce the millions of trees being cut down to make loo-roll every year and we also help with reforestation, so we save trees and plant trees.